 \subsection{Black hole metrics with a macroscopic core}

-The present work was inspired by our solutions for BHs with a smooth core enclosed by the inner horizon and an empty mantle up to the event horizon.
+The present work was inspired by our solutions for black holes (BHs) with a smooth core enclosed by the inner horizon and an empty mantle up to the event horizon.
 Assuming that in the stellar collapse a bit more electrons than protons were ejected, the core-collapsed BH will be positively charged.
 The protons may dissolve into up and down quarks, thereby releasing their binding energy, 98\% of their mass.
-Upon neglecting the quark and electron masses, analytical solutions were presented based on what we now call EZPE.
-The stress energy tensor takes the form \BEQ T^\mu_\ednu(r)=\rho_\lam(r)\delta^\mu_\ednu+\rho_E(r)\cC^\mu_\ednu . \EEQ Given the charge distribution and hence $\rho_E$, a class of solutions of (\ref{rhoE=}) was presented, after which the LCC and its ZPE density $\rho_\lam$ follows from (\ref{rhol0=}), under the condition that it matches the vacuum at the inner horizon.
-Special cases were worked out, and it was found that $M_\lam=\frac{1}{4}M$, $M_E=3M_\lam=\frac{3}{4}M$.
+Upon neglecting the quark and electron masses, analytical solutions were presented based on what we now call \EAE theory.
+The stress energy tensor takes the form \BEQ T^\mu_\ednu(r)=\rho_\lam(r)\delta^\mu_\ednu+\rho_E(r)\cC^\mu_\ednu . \EEQ Given the charge distribution and hence $\rho_E$, a class of exact solutions of the Einstein equation (\ref{rhoA=}), viz. $2 \Se -r^2\Se '' = 32 \pi G r^2\rho_E$, was presented, after which the LCC (ZPE density) $\rho_\lam$ follows from (\ref {EMT=}), $\rho_\lambda =(2\Se \pplus 4r \Se '\pplus r ^2\Se '')/32\pi G r^2$, under the condition that it matches the trivial aether $\rho_\lam=0$ at the inner horizon.
+Special cases were worked out, and it was found that always $M_\lam=\frac{1}{4}M$, $M_E=3M_\lam=\frac{3}{4}M$.
 Next, accounting for quark and electron masses was carried out in a numerical analysis.
 It was found that the fluctuation spectrum has oscillating modes, but no growing (unstable) ones.